Saint-Pol-de-Leon, Brittany: tourism & sightseeing

 Visit Saint-Pol-de-Leon (Brittany, France)

+All the principal highlights in Saint-Pol-de-Léon are close together near the square that includes the cathedral.
 The two most important monuments in the town are both religious: the Cathedral Saint-Paul-Aurelien and the Chapel of Notre-Dame du Kreisker.

-Cathedral Saint-Paul-Aurelien: Dominating the town, the gothic style cathedral dates in part from the 13th - 14th century (the facade and side walls), with the remainder (the choir and chapels) being reconstructed in the 16th century.
+Cathedral Saint-Paul-Aurelien: dominating the town, the gothic style cathedral dates in part from the 13th - 14th century (the facade and side walls), with the remainder (the choir and chapels) being reconstructed in the 16th century.
 The cathedral has an impressive facade with 50 metre high ornate towers on either side and a balcony from which the bishop could address the church followers.

-Maison Prebendale: Among our favourite non-religious buildings in Saint-Pol-de-Leon is the Maison Prebendale, the 16th century house in Grande Rue that was previously used by church dignitaries - it is now used primarily for art exhibitions.
+Maison Prebendale: Among our favourite non-religious buildings in Saint-Pol-de-Leon is the Maison Prébendale, the 16th century house in Grande Rue that was previously used by church dignitaries - it is now used primarily for art exhibitions.
 Even if there is not an exhibition at the time of your visit you can admire the outside of the building with its renaissance style entrance, ornate windows and central square tower, and the statues that decorate the roof.